apm-denizens/dsc80-project3/README.md

 ** Report the number of rows in the dataset **

 Matches are represented by 12 rows.
-10 rows are for each of the players (5 from each team), and 2 rows are for team wide statistics.
+10 rows are for each of the players (5 from each team), and 2 rows are for team-wide statistics.
 Since there are 149400 rows total, that means there are 149400 / 12 = 12450 competitive matches contained within this dataset.
-12450 _ 2 = 24900 rows are team related rows and 12450 _ 10 = 124500 rows are related to individual players.
+12450 * 2 = 24900 rows are team related rows and 12450 * 10 = 124500 rows are related to individual players.

 ** Names of the columns that are relevant to your question & descriptions of those relevant columns **